Privacy-first analytics · cookieless marketing · ethical SEO Written by Sophie Darge

 Weekly: Check Search Console

-Set a weekly reminder to check the Core Web Vitals report in Google Search Console.
-Look for any URLs that have moved from “Good” to “Needs Improvement” or “Poor.”
-Search Console groups URLs by similar structure, so a single theme or plugin change can affect dozens of pages at once.
+Set a weekly reminder for the Core Web Vitals report in Search Console.
+Look for any URL groups moving from “Good” to “Needs Improvement” or “Poor.”
+Because Search Console groups by URL pattern, a single theme change can affect dozens of pages simultaneously — which also means catching a regression early saves you a lot of work.

 Monthly: Run PageSpeed Insights on Key Pages

-Test your homepage, top landing pages, and any pages you’ve recently changed.
+Your homepage, top landing pages, and any recently modified pages.
 Compare field data month over month.
-If field data isn’t available for specific URLs, use the origin-level summary.
+If field data isn’t available for specific URLs (low traffic), use the origin-level summary instead.

 After Every Major Change: Run Lighthouse